Coldcard/ckbunker/docs/policy.md

     Not even the master PIN holder can change HSM policy nor escape HSM mode!
 Firmware upgrades are not possible.

-Boot-to-HSM is mainly useful mainly if the local operator of the card does not have the authority to spend the funds, but does know the PIN code.
+Boot-to-HSM is mainly useful mainly if the local operator does not have the authority to spend the funds, but does know the PIN code so they can assist with powerfail restart.
 In most applications, we expect someone with PIN knowledge and also the spending authority to power-up and enable HSM mode.

 ## Notes